surface-security/django-sbomrepo/README.md

 # Software Composition Analysis by Surface Security

 ## sbom-repo
-The SBOM repo has data from **OSV.dev** we're using it as a vulnerability database.
+The SBOM repo has data from **OSV.dev** as it's main source of truth and we're using it as a dependency vulnerability database.

 The SBOM repo is a complementary module of Surface SCA is within the main surface app, docs and code are available in https://github.com/surface-security/surface/blob/sca/surface/sca.
+You can use it solo or via pypi as a python application.

 ### Database Source